Kenneth Hahn: Personal life

 Hahn was married to Ramona Hahn.
 They had two children, James and Janice.
 They lived at 833-1/2 West 69th Street in the Vermont-Slauson district.
 He was a "deeply religious man who often quoted Scripture".

 Hahn was reported to have suffered a stroke in 1987, from which he recovered over a lengthy period of time.
 His recovery did not substantially affect his popularity or reelection.

 Hahn belonged to an influential political dynasty, the Hahn family of California: One brother, Gordon Hahn, replaced him on the Los Angeles City Council, while another, John, was assistant county clerk.
 His son, James Hahn, was Los Angeles city attorney from 1985 to 2001 and mayor from 2001 to 2005.
 James Hahn is now a judge on the Los Angeles County Superior Court.

 Hahn's daughter, Janice Hahn, was on the Los Angeles City Council and was a member of the U.S. House of Representatives; she is now on the County Board of Supervisors.
 A nephew, Dale Hahn, was a Superior Court judge (in San Mateo County) until retiring in 2004.

 Legacy

 Hahn is memorialized in the name of the main county building in Downtown Los Angeles as the Kenneth Hahn Hall of Administration.

 He is also remembered in the naming of a large park in Baldwin Hills, the Kenneth Hahn State Recreation Area.
-The 103rd Street/Kenneth Hahn station on the A Line of the Los Angeles County Metro Rail is named in his honor.
+The 103rd Street/Kenneth Hahn station on the A Line of the Los Angeles Metro Rail is named in his honor.

 For his contribution to sports in Los Angeles, he was honored with a Los Angeles Memorial Coliseum "Court of Honor" plaque by the Coliseum commissioners.